scientific-visualization-2016/ClassMaterials/README.md

 # ClassMaterials
-Ipython notebooks and other programs for scientific visualization class at CU-Boulderlass materials for
+Ipython notebooks and other programs for scientific visualization class at CU-Boulder